tnichols217/notes/CSDS 391/Textbook/6 - Adversarial Search.md

 ##### Horizon Effect

-When an imminent loss in inevitable, but the algorithm cannot see far enough ahead to know, so it just pushes it off as long as possible
+When an imminent loss in inevitable, but the algorithm cannot see far enough ahead to know, so it just pushes it off as long as possible by sacrificing everything else

+- Happens more often with small ply look-ahead

+##### For

 ### Move Ordering